Tosche/Glyphs-Scripts/README.md

 ## Anchors
 * **Batch metric key:** (GUI) Applies the specified logic of metrics key to the selected glyphs. *Needs Vanilla.*
-* **Check & Fix Metric Keys:** (GUI) Reports possibly wrong keys and cleans up some, if you wish.
+* **Check & Fix Metric Keys:** Not finished, but top two buttons work.
+(GUI) Reports possibly wrong keys and cleans up some, if you wish.
 It checks non-existent glyphs in the keys, glyphs using different keys in each layer, and nested keys. *Needs Vanilla.*